Hubble looks deep into our Milky Way galaxy, captures this sparkling scene

 Trending on Mashable

-NYT Connections today: See hints and answers for March 29
+NYT Connections hints today: Clues, answers for April 9, 2025

 The biggest stories of the day delivered to your inbox.